Amanhacker/Movie-Cruiser-SPA-using-TMDB-3rd-party-API-/README.md

     - git commit -m "Initial Deployment to Github pages"
     - git push -u origin master:gh-pages

-    - Once the code is pushed, it will automatically deploy your application to this url "https://Amanhacker.github.io/Movie-Cruiser-SPA-using-TMDB-3rd-party-API-"
+  Once the code is pushed, it will automatically deploy your application to this url : [Movie Cruiser Application](https://Amanhacker.github.io/Movie-Cruiser-SPA-using-TMDB-3rd-party-API-).